oracle/cloudtestdrive/DataScience/lab300/lab.md

 # Data Preparation

 First we have to upload the data that's required for our model.
-In this case, the dataset with historical Credit Risk information is mostly ready to go, without requiring any changes.
+In this case, the dataset with historical credit assessments is mostly ready to go, without requiring any changes.

 - Download the [training dataset](./data/MLTD2_german_credit_applications.csv) with historical credit information.